Dufferin Grove

 980 Dufferin Street

 Use caution and observe from a distance as construction is taking place on site.
 This heritage-designated school originally opened in 1908, and was named after Hebert E. Kent, a Toronto trustee who served for 21 years.
 It was constructed to alleviate overcrowding in the fast-growing neighbourhood, as many other schools in the area were well over capacity.
 The land the school was built on was bought from Captain John E Denison, who in turn had received it as a gift from John Graves Simcoe.
-The school has since been transformed into a community centre, with tenants including the Toronto School of Art, the German International School of Toronto, and William Academy.
+The school was then transformed into a community centre, with tenants including the Toronto School of Art, the German International School of Toronto, and William Academy.
 The Kent School and the land surrounding it are part of a massive commercial/residential redevelopment, but the building will be retained and continue to operate as a community centre.

 Toronto Public Library - Bloor/Gladstone Branch